Submit your concerns, questions and suggestions to appear on our monthly agenda.

 Meeting minutes will be posted as soon as possible after each meeting.
 Previous meeting minutes can be found below or on the UNM Digital Repository.

 HSC Committee members are chosen by the President of the Board of Regents each year.
-The chair of the committee is responsible for preparing the agenda for the committee meetings.
+The co-chairs of the committee are responsible for preparing the agenda for the committee meetings.

 Jack L. Fortner is an attorney in Farmington, New Mexico and the Senior Partner in the Firm of Fortner & Beckstead, LLC.